-NHS is to create enthusiasm for scholarship, stimulate a desire to render service, to promote leadership, and to develop character in the students at Liberty.
+NHS is designed to create enthusiasm for scholarships, stimulate a desire to render service, to promote leadership, and to develop character in the students at Liberty.
 Membership selection is by a faculty council and is based on outstanding scholarship, character, leadership and service.

 In Photo Club students learn how to use a camera properly, how to take great photos and express their creativity.

 Sponsor: Mr. Hutchison